How To Find And Fix Roof Leaks

 2. Using Polyethylene sheet to cover leak

 You may also wish to put a polyethylene sheet under the new shingle before installing it to prevent further dripping.

 Polyethylene is a type of plastic that is resistant to moisture.

 To install a Polyethylene sheet over a vulnerable part of your roof, you should first remove the damaged shingle as normal.

 After this, put a polyethylene sheet over where the leak is and then install the new shingle.

 For smaller cracks, you can use roof sealant applied with a caulking gun.

-Roll roofing is a less expensive alternative to shingles.
+Roll roofing is a less expensive alternative to roof shingles.

 It involves taking a mineral surfaced mat and cutting it into strips.
 These strips make up the various portions of a roof, which are placed in a horizontal position.

-This product is lightweight and less durable then shingles.
+This product is lightweight and less durable than shingles.